carlosgalvezp/FCND-P2-Motion-Planning/WRITEUP.md

   to execute the trajectory and for visualization.

-  In the given starter code, the drone is given a start position (it's current position), and a global position, 10 meters forward in X and Y directions.
+  In the given starter code, the drone is given a start position (it's current position), and a goal position, 10 meters forward in X and Y directions.
 This information is then passed to the A* planner to find a trajectory in the grid.
 Since initially the A* planner only has 4 actions, and the drone has to go diagonally, the result is a zig-zag trajectory.
 After adding the diagonal motion in the following